 The National Sleep Foundation guidelines suggest that adults need between 7 to 9 hours of sleep per night, but these needs vary by age.
 Children and teenagers, due to their developmental needs, require significantly more sleep to support their growing bodies and brains.

-The Impact of Poor Sleep
+Common Causes of Poor Sleep

 The Role of Circadian Rhythms in Sleep